Students of Fundamentals of systems engineering: Christine Solem, Karl Martins

 Instruction

-The courses are organized as intensive one-week courses each with 5 days of lectures.
-During this week, the lectures last from 0830 to 1630 each day.
-The courses are a mixture of lectures and work in groups.
+The course is organized into 5 intensive days of lectures.
+During these days, the lectures last from 08.45 to 16.30 each day.
+The course is a mixture of lectures and work in groups.
 Masterstudents and others taking courses for credit will work on a written assignment which is due 10 weeks after the end of the course.
 A completed course with approved written assignment will give 7.5 studypoints.
+Full attendance during the intensive course week is obligatory.
+The maximum amount of hours that can be missed is 4, duly justified.

 Prices